class documentation

 Abstract asynchronous token receiver interface.

-Implementations fetch bearer tokens from an external source (for example an OAuth token endpoint or a local cache) and expose a small API that the request layer uses to obtain tokens for per-request authentication.
+Implementations get bearer tokens from an external source, such as an OAuth endpoint or local cache.
+The request layer uses this interface for per-request authentication.

 Method can_retry Decide whether a failed authentication attempt should be retried.